 Viscius’ output consists of some sad love songs, but don’t get confused and peg the music for ‘sad girl lyrics.’

-“Just because I’m a girl writing love songs it’s like, ‘oh sad girl.’
-Like dude, I’m not that sad,” Viscius said.
+“Just because I’m a girl writing love songs it’s like, ‘oh sad girl,’ yet so many dudes write love songs and don’t get pegged as a ‘sad boy’ for it.
+Also, I’m not a girl, I’m a woman.”
+Viscius said.

 In spite of a male-dominated music industry, Viscius said Bunny has been welcomed into Chicago’s scene.